Kraken carinae: Description

-Kraken consists of a round cell body, that is typically 7-9 µm in diameter.
-One large filopodium originates from the basal end of the cell body, and expands up to 300 µm.
-The filopodium branches extensively and forms a very large network, expanding the diameter of the organism to over 500 µm.
+Kraken consists of a round cell body, that is typically 7-9 μm in diameter.
+One large filopodium originates from the basal end of the cell body, and expands up to 300 μm.
+The filopodium branches extensively and forms a very large network, expanding the diameter of the organism to over 500 μm.
 The filopodia are thin, and taper at the ends.
 Kraken are very fragile.
 When the cell body is slightly mechanically disturbed in a lab setting, the filopodia retract close to the cell body.
 This often leads to cell death.

 The filopodia are used to catch prey, mainly bacteria.
 The filopodia catch and attach prey through their vast network.
 These bacteria then glide through or along the filopodia to the cell body for digestion.

 The cell body does not have any covering, instead it is surrounded by scales.
 These scales are formed in the cisternae of the Golgi apparatus, and carried to the surface.
 The scales are made of silica, are evenly distributed around the cell body, and do not overlap.

 Typically Kraken has only one nucleus, though binucleate organisms have been observed.
 The organisms means of reproduction have not been studied, and whether it reproduces by sexual or asexual means is unknown.
 The nuclei contain one large round nucleolus each.

 The cell body contains a contractile vacuole, a single large food vacuole, and several small granules.
 Also present is various numbers of mitochondria with flat shaped cristae.
 The periphery of the cell body is lined with extrusomes, and consists of an internal capsule that discharges and catches prey.

 Kraken has the ability to encyst when dormant.

 Kraken movement is relatively slow.
 There are 3 highly unusual methods of movement.
 The filopodium can grip the substrate and carry the cell body above the surface by a swaying locomotive action.
 The cell body can also move along a deeply branched filopodia.
-In a very unique manner, Kraken can also completely disassemble its cell body and transport cell material through the filopodia network, where it is then deposited and reassembled elsewhere.
+In a unique manner, Kraken can also completely disassemble its cell body and transport cell material through the filopodia network, where it is then deposited and reassembled elsewhere.
 This serves to move the cell body to the distal ends of the filopodia, which can then reposition and branch to new areas.